-In (f) (ii) the directions for the user to disable the lock shall be made available to the user on the CE either before or during an attempt to call the ESNs 000 and 112.
+In (g)(ii) the directions for the user to disable the lock shall be made available to the user on the CE either before or during an attempt to call the ESNs 000 and 112.

-Compliance with Clause 5.2.2.1(f) should be checked using the method described in Clause 6.2.1.
+Compliance with Clause 5.2.2.1(g) should be checked using the method described in Clause 6.2.1.

-Location - AML within Australia (g)
+(h) Location - AML within Australia